Drift in Transaction-Level Asset Price Models: Examples

-\item If $\tau(1-H) > 1/\alpha$, then
+\item If $H < 1 - 1/\alpha$, then

-where $L_\alpha$ is a totally skewed to the right $\alpha$-stable L\'evy process. \end{itemize} We thus see that~(\ref{eq:weakconv-durations}) may hold with $\gamma=1-\tau(1-H)>1/2$ in the first case and a possibly non Gaussian limit, and $\gamma = 1/\alpha$ with a stable non Gaussian limit in the latter case.
-These convergences hold under $P^0$, hence also under $P$.
+where $L_\alpha$ is a totally skewed to the right $\alpha$-stable L\'evy process. \end{itemize} \end{itemize} We thus see that~(\ref{eq:weakconv-counts}) may hold with $\gamma=H$ in the first case and $\gamma = 1/\alpha$ with a stable non Gaussian limit in the latter case.